We earn commissions from brands listed on this site, which influences how listings are presented.

 Bluevine

-Buevine offers business checking accounts with no fees and interest up to 1.5% APY.
+Buevine offers business checking accounts with no fees.
 There are no minimum balance requirements and your business can make an unlimited number of transactions each month.
 In addition, Bluevine offers business loans for current account holders, making it easy to get a cash infusion for your business.

 Another benefit to Bluevine is that you can create sub-accounts for individual employees.
 This is a great option if you co-own your business or have a finance manager who needs access to your business bank account.
 Bluevine also offers automatic bill pay, making it easy to streamline your business’s monthly expenditures.